Filter Ferret

 The Bottom Line

-The Lavish Home is our top pick — 39 inches wide for real functionality, 11.8 inches deep to stay under the 12-inch threshold, and 50 lbs per shelf for worry-free loading.
-It works in hallways 42 inches wide or more, behind sofas, and in standard entryways.
+The one we'd buy: the Lavish Home.
+39 inches wide for real functionality, 11.8 inches deep to stay under the threshold, 50 lbs per shelf.
+Works in hallways 42 inches and wider, behind sofas, and in standard entryways.

-For the tightest spaces, the YAMAZAKI at 7.3 inches deep fits in hallways where nothing else can — the only table on this list that works below 38 inches of wall-to-wall width.
-For traditional style in solid hardwood, the Leick Home Mission brings real furniture quality with a functional drawer at just 10 inches deep.
+Tightest hallway on the block?
+The YAMAZAKI at 7.3 inches deep — only table here that works below 38 inches of wall-to-wall width.
+Want real furniture in solid hardwood?
+The Leick Home Mission with a full-extension drawer at just 10 inches deep.

 Tape-test before you buy.
 The 2-3 inches between "barely fits" and "comfortably fits" is the difference between a table you love and a table that bruises your hip every morning.